mara/mara-example-project-1/README.md

 covering a range of standard e-commerce dimensions and metrics.

 2. The [Marketing funnel dataset by Olist](https://www.kaggle.com/olistbr/marketing-funnel-olist).
-Containing information of 8k, randomly sampled Marketing Qualified Leads (MQLs) that requested contact between Jun.
-1st 2017 and Jun 1st 2018.
+Containing information of 8k, randomly sampled Marketing Qualified Leads (MQLs) that requested contact between 01.06.2017 and 01.06.2018.
-Its features allows viewing a sales process from multiple dimensions: lead category, catalog size, behaviour profile, etc.
+Its features allow viewing a sales process from multiple dimensions: lead category, catalog size, behaviour profile, etc.

-The total size of these data is 121MB and is included as a project requirement from the [olist-ecommerce-data](https://github.com/mara/olist-ecommerce-data) package for ease of loading.
+The total size of this data is 121MB and is included as a project requirement from the [olist-ecommerce-data](https://github.com/mara/olist-ecommerce-data) package for ease of loading.

-Then there is the ETL in [app/data_integration/pipelines](app/data_integration/pipelines) that transforms this data into a classic Kimball-like [star schema](https://en.wikipedia.org/wiki/Star_schema):
+Then, there is the ETL in [app/pipelines](app/pipelines) that transforms this data into a classic Kimball-like [star schema](https://en.wikipedia.org/wiki/Star_schema):

 ![Star schema](docs/star-schema.png)